Relaxations for binary polynomial optimization via signed certificates

-We then illustrate how to apply the tree-based partition and combine it with the standard and Lovász extension methods.
+We now need to determine the parameters $\Theta^{i}(\myvs),\fL^i(\myvs)$.
+We illustrate how to apply the hierarchical partition and combine it with the standard and Lovász extension methods to obtain these parameters.
 This gives us two different nested and complete families of cones of binary non-negative polynomials.
-Consequently, we obtain two implementations of the template hierarchy of relaxations.
-To distinguish the standard-based and Lovász-based implementations, we use the subscripts $\mo$ and $\vo$ in the notation, respectively.
+Recall that we assume the NNS component $\nn(f)$ of $f$ is signed-supported within the vector $\myvs^{\snn}$ and its PS component $\ppn(f)$ is signed-supported within the vector $\myvs^{\spn}$.
+Thus, we can obtain two implementations of the template hierarchy of relaxations for lower bounding the binary polynomial $f$.